claraduboisr/linkdictionary/README.md

         iterator.add(s);
 ```
 ### 5. Coding principles

+By applying the Coding Principles we are aiming to transform our code into a high quality, easy to interpret and easy to follow code.

 #### 5. 1 Meaningful Names
 | Before | After |
 | :---: | :-----------: |